King Meets US House Speaker, Minority Leader, And Several Committees

 The King also reiterated Jordan's rejection of attempts to separate the West Bank and Gaza, which must both form the Palestinian state.

-His Majesty highlighted the United States' leading and important role in pushing for the creation of a political horizon to achieve just and comprehensive peace on the basis of the two-state solution, which guarantees the establishment of an independent Palestinian state on the 4 June 1967 lines with East Jerusalem as its capital.
+His Majesty highlighted the United States' leading and important role in pushing for the creation of a political horizon to achieve just and comprehensive peace on the basis of the two-state solution, which guarantees the establishment of an independent Palestinian state on the 4 June 1967 lines with East Jerusalem as its capital, the statement said.

 Discussions at the meeting also covered the importance of maintaining coordination between Jordan and the United States over issues of mutual concern, and expanding cooperation in service of shared interests.